wilfred-asomanii/journal-app/README.md

 ### Prerequisite To Run Code

-* Android Studio 2.4 and above
+* Android Studio 2.4 or above.
 * Build tools version 28
 * Add Firebase to the project.
 Follow [Add Firebase to Android Project](https://firebase.google.com/docs/android/setup)
 * Add Google Authentication to the project.